Gas analyzers accelerate business growth

 “In circumstances where an engine is not running efficiently, we sometimes see unexpected peaks in the recorded spectra.
 This can usually be quickly identified with an Advanced Library Search tool built into Gasmet’s Calcmet professional software and by comparison with Gasmet’s spectral library of thousands of compounds.

 “The power of FTIR has clearly been instrumental in helping to meet the demands of our customers and drive growth in our business.
-However, it is important to recognize the help that we have had from Gasmet, both in the US and from Finland.
+However, it is important to recognise the help that we have had from Gasmet, both in the US and from Finland.
 Their staff have always provided prompt technical support whenever we needed it.
 For example, they even developed new features in the Calcmet software for us, such as the automatic calculation of Fractional Model Uncertainty and Minimum Analysis Uncertainty figures required by the test method EPA TM320.
 These complicated calculations were previously undertaken manually, so Gasmet has saved us a great deal of time by building them into the software.”

 Summarizing the benefits of Gasmet FTIR, Jordan says: “The small size of the Gasmet analyzers means that we are easily able to fit them into our fleet of trucks, avoiding the need for trailers.
 Also, by providing a wide range of measurements, we are able to help customers improve engine efficiency, whilst demonstrating emissions compliance.
 Importantly, the DX4000 is quick and easy to set up and run, which lowers our costs and means that we can deliver a fast, cost-effective service.”